1963 Dime Value Checker: Errors List, “D” & No Mint Mark Worth

 The Reverse Of The 1963 Dime

-The reverse showcases Sinnock’s masterful symbolic composition featuring a central liberty torch flanked by an olive branch representing peace and an oak branch embodying strength and victory.
-“UNITED STATES OF AMERICA” gracefully curves across the upper register, while “E PLURIBUS UNUM” flows across the middle portion of the field, creating a harmonious textual balance.
+The reverse showcases a central liberty torch flanked by an olive branch (representing peace) and an oak branch (representing strength).
+“UNITED STATES OF AMERICA” curves across the upper portion, and “E PLURIBUS UNUM” flows through the middle.

 Other Features Of The 1963 Dime